mtgjson/mtgjson-website/docs/faq/index.md

 > ### What information is in AtomicCards or similar files?
 >
-> These files contains oracle-like information for every card using the [Card (Atomic)](/data-models/card-atomic/) Data Model.
+> These files contains oracle-like information for every card using the [Card (Atomic)](/data-models/card-atomic/) data model.
 Any data that is persistent across the printings of a card will be included, such as `colorIdentity`, but anything that pertains to a specific printing of a card will **NOT** be included, such as `artist`.
 >
-> For a full list of properties, see the [Card (Atomic)](/data-models/card-atomic/) Data Model documentation.
+> For a full list of properties, see the [Card (Atomic)](/data-models/card-atomic/) data model documentation.
 >
 > **Note:** Depending on your use case you probably do not need this file, as it can be easily derived from [AllPrintings](/downloads/all-files/#allprintings) - handle with care.